w3c/rqtf/Notes_for_a_future_GAUR.md

 ## Components of challenge

-Examples of challenge for diffreent genres are:
+Examples of challenge for different genres are:
 Platformer games
 - precise spatial/timing execution — judging jump arcs, distances, and timing under a moving camera or scrolling constraint.
 Action/Hack-and-Slash